VictorOroo/Phase-1-Project-EasyGyming/README.md

 -Member Dropdown: The application displays a dropdown menu listing all the gym members. users can select a member from the dropdown to view their details and exercises for the week.

 -Level Search: Users can see their fellow members who are on the same level of training and then get to train together therefore building a community that works together.

+## Usage
+Once the application is running, follow these instructions to use its features:

+1. Select a member: Use the dropdown menu to select a member from the list.
+2. View Member Details: After selecting a member,Their details will be displayed, including their name, membership ID and their membership plans.
+3. Viewing fellow level members: A user can see all the members in a specific level by searching it on the search area.

+## Support and contact details 🙂

+To make a contribution to the code used or any suggestions you can click on the contact link and email me your suggestions.

+- Email: victor.oroo@student.moringaschool.com

 #### Live link to view the project  https://victororoo.github.io/Phase-1-Project-EasyGyming/

+## License

+Copyright (c) 2022 Victor Oroo.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files , to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.